Bat Development & Diversity

 Bats are like Darwin’s finches, but weirder

-During their history, bats have evolved wings and powered flight, extremely long lifespans, the ability to tolerate viral infections, and echolocation.
+During their history, bats have evolved wings and powered flight, extremely long lifespans, long reproductive health-spans, the ability to tolerate viral infections, and echolocation.
 They have UV vision, saliva-borne anticoagulants, novel structures, and diverse diets.
-Bats therefore are “natural evolutionary experiments” that we use to study questions of relevance to evolutionary processes and human health.
+Bats, therefore, are “natural evolutionary experiments” that we use to study questions of relevance to evolutionary processes and human health, with a special focus on topics relevant to women’s health.

 bat.png